 Key Process Indicators (KPI's) are used by GHSP to measure the effectiveness of internal business processes.
 Suppliers are required to define KPI's that are relative to their operation, set targets for these metrics, measure them relative to the established targets, report their findings, and develop improvement plans based on the results.
-KPI's are to be regularly reviewed by management and must be available upon request\during an SMR event.
+KPI's are to be regularly reviewed by management and must be available upon request_during an SMR event.
 Examples of KPI's that are relevant to a manufacturing facility may include (but not limited to):

-Manufacturing
+Quality Measures Manufacturing

-Schedule Attainment
+Customer PPM Schedule Attainment

-Scrap %
+Internal PPM Scrap %

-Inventory Costs
+Repeat Problems post Corrective Action Inventory Costs

-First Time Capability (FTC)
+Supplier PPM First Time Capability (FTC)

-Safety
+Shipping Safety

-Lost time Accidents
+On time delivery Premium Freight Costs Lost time Accidents Recordable Accidents

-Recordable Accidents